hiddentao/simple-mongo-schema/README.md

 ```

 It is also smart enough to know when a conversion isn't possible.
-Instead of throwing an error when it cannot convert it will simply pass through the original value.
+Instead of throwing an error it will simply pass through the original value.

 Using the schema from our previous example: